The Justice and Righteousness of God

 by Gini Crawford, MSW

 If you have studied sociology, you will notice that societies have their own versions of justice and righteousness.
 They will structure their laws on what they perceive as right and wrong, and execute justice accordingly.
 However, justice in societies can be very unfair, full of prejudice and certainly not righteous.
-An example that comes to my mind is, the Communist Party in China is imprisoning the Uyghurs because they fear their religion.
+An example that comes to my mind is the Communist Party in China, which is imprisoning the Uyghurs because the Communists fear their religion.
 Sadly, I would guess some of you have experienced your society's unfair justice.
-Yet God's righteousness and justice are always right and fair - never unloving like human's can be.
+Yet God's righteousness and justice are always right and fair, never unloving like humans can be.

 To be frank, God would have been just and righteous if He chose to leave us in sin awaiting eternal punishment.
-God is sovereign so He can do what He wants.
-Remember, God didn't spare the angels when they sinned but cast them into hell (2 Peter 2:4).
-Yet, God didn’t create us for hell but for eternal life with Him.
-Just think of the first chapters of Genesis.
-There is no way God would have let the people He created and loved be punished eternally and separated from Him.
-All who go to eternal death and punishment have sadly chosen their own justice and righteousness, instead of God's righteousness and justice through believing in Jesus.
+God is sovereign so He can do what He wants (Daniel 4:35).
+Remember, God didn't spare the angels when they sinned but cast them into hell (Matthew 25:41).
+Yet, God didn't create us for hell but for eternal life with Him.
+There is no way God would have let the people He created and loved, to be punished eternally in hell.
+All who go to hell have sadly chosen their own justice and righteousness, instead of God's righteousness and justice through believing in Jesus.
 (Acts 3:14-15).

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.
 John 3:16-18 ESV®